paulchernoch/quantogram/readme.md

  2. If only integer values are collected, the `mode` will be rounded to the nearest integer.
  3. If integer values in the range [-63,63] are used, a good value for mode will result.
  4. If non-integer values are collected or integers outside this range, then the effect of non-uniform histogram bin widths will distort the `mode` and the anwswer will not be what you expect.
 Bins vary in size exponentially, so the `mode` will act like the mode of the log of the samples.
 This will skew the `mode` toward larger values, as larger numbers are part of larger bins.
- 5. Most rules of thumb related to the use of histograms to estimate the mode (like **Sturges' Rule** and **Scott's Rule**) use bin counts that are much lower than what is used by `Quantogram`.
+ 5. Most rules of thumb related to the use of histograms to estimate the **mode** (like **Sturges' Rule** and **Scott's Rule**) use bin counts that are much lower than what is used by `Quantogram`.
 It might be better to rebin by consolidating multiple adjacent bins in order to compute the `mode`.
+ 6. As an alternative to the mode, try the **half-sample mode**, `Quantogram::hsm`.
+This applies a generalized form of the **Robertson-Cryer (1974)** *half-sample mode estimator* to histogrammed data instead of the raw samples.
+It has been generalized from the algorithm by **David Bickel** to apply to weighted samples.
+The *half-sample mode* is good at ignoring outliers and contamination.

 **Inverse Quantile**.
 Lookup the quantile at which a given value falls using the `quantile_at` function.